Re-Using Or Composting is better than Re-Cycling!

 Our founder grew up in the woods of rural Minnesota with no electricity or running water.
 She drank fresh raw milk from their family cows, organic vegetables from the garden, and the home she lived in was built with hand tools.
 With this perspective, she set out to create products that are good to the earth throughout their full life cycle.
 This means looking at a product from the source of its raw ingredients all the way to the end with its disposal.

-We have carefully selected containers that we think you will re-use.
-Recycling is still harmful to the environment (read this) so re-using them is the kindest to our planet’s inhabitants.
+Recycling is still harmful to the environment (read this) (and read this about our plastic gathering in East Asia) so re-using containers or using only compostable containers is the kindest to our planet’s inhabitants.
 To encourage this, our seeded paper labels are easily removed, revealing a non-branded container.

 Glass Containers – re-usable and recyclable

-We use glass containers when possible, as the production of glass is far less damaging to the envrionment than mining for steel.
+We use glass containers when possible in production and packaging, as the formation of glass is far less damaging to the envrionment than mining for steel.
 Large glass production facilities do release toxins into the air, so choosing glass is still is not perfect.
 The heavy weight of glass also adds to the carbon footprint in its transport.
 The overwhelming benefits of glass are seen at the end of the product life-cycle in that glass is 100% recyclable, and when disposed contains no toxins that would be bad for the soil.
 Our containers have been selected for optimum functionality around the home, so we hope that you will find them useful.

 What better way to dispose of a label than to plant it in soil and grow flowers or herbs that you can eat?
 That’s what we thought!
 This type of labeling is far more expensive than the automated labeling that is applied with toxic glue, but we think it is worth it.